PhiLhoSoft/css-in-js-perf-tests/README.md

 (complex) Doesn't do auto-prefixing.
 Handles globals.

 cxs-optimized can generate some specialized classes (with names like `cxs-display-block` or `cxs-text-align-center`) removed from the classes using these styles and added to elements using them.
 Seems limited to properties with a small number of possible values.
 Named colors are not deduplicated.
+Apparently cxs-optimized will be removed and CXS introduces three modes: atomic with semi-readable names, monolithic with hashed names and lite with super-short names (like Fela), not supporting globals.

 #### fela